connormaas/private-projects/README.md

 The full reporistory can be found [here](https://github.com/connormaas/mergesort-cps).
 To request access, email cmaas@andrew.cmu.edu.

 #### Overview
-This is a parallel implementation of mergesort written in [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) utilizing the functional programming langauge, SML.
+In this project, we implement parallel mergesort in [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) utilizing the functional programming langauge, SML.
 The sequential complexity of this solution is the same as standard mergesort: O(nlogn).
 However, the parallel complexity is $O(n)$.

 In normal mergesort, we have:
 - `split` : $O(n)$